Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 - Here are some of the DAX Calculations grouped by Categories (feel free to make changes);
 -
-- Performance and Operational Efficiency (aka Demand/Utilisation of Resources).
+- Performance and Operational Efficiency (aka Patient Volume & Flow Metrics, Demand/Utilisation of Resources).
+	- These track the "throughput" of the hospital.
+Crowding and delays here directly impact patient care.

 | **Areas of Interest**                       | **Logic**         | **Notes**              |
 |------------------------------------------|--------------------------|----------------------------|